-This delicious white Christmas is perfect to serve after a Christmas feast, as part of festive dessert bar or when friends and family pop over during the festive season.
-Its an excellent, easy no bake dessert for when you're asked to bring a plate.
+This delicious white Christmas is perfect to serve after a Christmas feast, as part of a festive dessert bar or when friends and family pop over during the festive season.
+It's an excellent, easy no-bake dessert for when you're asked to bring a plate.

 How to store

-This recipe stores well in a airtight container container lined with baking paper in a cool room for up to a month or more.
+This recipe stores well in an airtight container lined with parchment paper in a cool room for up to a month or more.

 Have you made this recipe?
 Tell me how it went in the comments below and tag me on Instagram so I can see your delicious creations! @keep_calm_and_eat_icecream